Trinkle23897/Fast-Poisson-Image-Editing/README.md

 After computing the gradient in source image, the algorithm tries to solve the following problem: given the gradient and the boundary value, calculate the approximate solution that meets the requirement, i.e., to keep target image's gradient as similar as the source image.
 It can be formulated as ![](https://latex.codecogs.com/svg.latex?{A\vec{x}=\vec{b}}), where ![](https://latex.codecogs.com/svg.latex?{A\in\mathbb{R}^{N\times%20N},\vec{x}\in\mathbb{R}^N,\vec{b}\in\mathbb{R}^N}), where N is the number of pixels in the mask.
 Therefore, A is a giant sparse matrix because each line of A only contains at most 5 non-zero value.

 N is always a large number, i.e., greater than 50k, so the Gauss-Jordan Elimination cannot be directly applied here because of the high time complexity O(N^3).
-People always use [Jacobi Method](https://en.wikipedia.org/wiki/Jacobi_method) to solve the problem.
+People use [Jacobi Method](https://en.wikipedia.org/wiki/Jacobi_method) to solve the problem.
 Thanks to the sparsity of matrix A, the overall time complexity is O(MN) where M is the number of iteration performed by poisson image editing.

 This project parallelizes Jacobi method to speed up the computation.
 To our best knowledge, there's no public project on GitHub that implements poisson image editing with either OpenMP, or MPI, or CUDA.
 All of them can only handle a small size image workload.